CV

 2011

-Every Line & Every Other Line,folder, J.J.
-Kegan McFadden, Director/Curator, Platform Photographic+Digital Arts, Winnipeg
+Every Line & Every Other Line, folder, Kegan McFadden, Director/Curator, Platform Photographic + Digital Arts, Winnipeg

 2010